aflaxman/dp_2020_census/methods.md

 Differential privacy is a characteristic of an algorithm; it is not a specific algorithm.
-For census counting tasks such a producing histograms of the total count of people in each state, or counts of people stratified by census block, age, sex, race, and ethnicity, differential privacy is often implemented by adding noise to the counts.
+For census counting tasks such a producing histograms of the total count of people in each state, or counts of people stratified by census block, age-group, race, and ethnicity, differential privacy is often implemented by adding noise to the counts.

-The new disclosure avoidance system for the 2020 US Census is designed to be DP and to mantain the accuracy of census counts.
+The new disclosure avoidance system for the 2020 US Census is designed to be DP and to maintain the accuracy of census counts.
 To complicate things beyond the typical challenge faced in DP algorithm design, there are certain counts in the census that will be published exactly as enumerated, without any